A slow thaw in frozen US-Iran relations has led to booming oil exports

 Oil has historically played a pivotal role in the economy of Iran, known as the world’s third-largest oil and second-largest natural gas reserves holder.
 The oil and gas industry has been the engine of economic growth for the country, directly affecting public development projects, the government's fiscal budget, and most foreign exchange sources.

-After the US and the European Union imposed oil embargo on Iran in 2012 for its nuclear program, production went from 3.70 million barrels per day (mbpd) to 2.74mbpd in the following year – a 25% drop.
+After the US and the European Union imposed an oil embargo on Iran in 2012 for its nuclear program, production went from 3.70mn barrels per day to 2.74mn bpd in the following year – a 25% drop.

 However, it began to recover in 2015, following the signing of the nuclear deal known as the Joint Comprehensive Plan of Action (JCPOA).
-Production reached its highest level since the 1979 Islamic Revolution in 2017, at 3.92mbpd.
+Production reached its highest level since the 1979 Islamic Revolution in 2017, at 3.92mn bpd.
 But then again after the US withdrew from the JCPOA in 2018 and reimposed sanctions, the output declined significantly. (chart)

-Now oil output has conspicuously recovered, despite the sanctions remaining in place, and as Mohsen Khojastemehr, the CEO of the National Iranian Oil Company said recently.
-It has now reached approximately 3.5mbpd.
+Now oil output has conspicuously recovered, despite the sanctions remaining in place, as Mohsen Khojastemehr, the CEO of the National Iranian Oil Company (NIOC), said recently.
+It has now reached approximately 3.5mn bpd.

 The country seems to be re-joining the fold of major global oil producers.
-Official data showed Iran regained its position as OPEC’s third-largest crude oil producer in August with 3mbpd, witnessing the highest increase among member states compared to July.
+Official data showed Iran regained its position as OPEC’s third-largest crude oil producer in August with 3mn bpd, witnessing the highest increase among member states compared to July.

-Besides increase in production, the rise of Iran to the third place was also influenced by Saudi Arabia's deliberate reduction of 1mbpd until the end of 2023, coupled with Russian voluntary production cuts, the OPEC+ group's second-largest producer, prolonging its 300,000-barrel cut for the same duration.
+Besides increase in production, the rise of Iran to third place was also influenced by Saudi Arabia's deliberate reduction of 1mn bpd until the end of 2023, coupled with Russia, which is the OPEC+ group's second-largest producer, prolonging its 300,000 bpd voluntary production cut for the same duration.

 Exports on the rise as sanctions loosen

-Iran is reaching out of fellow BRICS+ member China for business as intra-BRICS trade flourishes.
+Iran is reaching out to fellow BRICS+ member China for business as intra-BRICS trade flourishes.
 China is buying around 80% of Iran’s oil shipments, which have hit a five-year high in recent months.
-Iran's oil export data is not publicly available, as the Iranian government does not release official data.
-Yet, according to data from shipping companies and other third parties, crude exports exceeded 1.5mbpd in May, the highest monthly rate since 2018.
+Iran's oil export figures are not publicly available, as the Iranian government does not release official data.
+Yet according to data from shipping companies and other third parties, crude exports exceeded 1.5mn bpd in May, the highest monthly rate since 2018.

 The US has not imposed any new sanctions on Iran's oil sector in recent months, and it has not enforced existing sanctions as strictly as it did in the past.